 Digital Input / Output

-The 6402 Industrial ADSL, LTE 4G Router has dry relay contacts providing digital Input / Outputs which allow the control of third party devices such as cabinet doors or relay alarms etc.
+Most Noteworthy is that the 6402 Industrial ADSL LTE 4G Router has dry relay contacts providing digital Input / Outputs which allows the control of third party devices such as cabinet doors or relay alarms etc.

 Dual Power Inputs

-Because the internet can occasionally ‘hang’ (which is not a problem in a domestic environment), in an industrial environment the router is likely to be in an unmanned environment and therefore automatic restoration of the service is vital.
+The internet can 'hang' and while not a problem in a domestic environment, in an industrial environment the router is likely to be in an unmanned environment and therefore automatic restoration of the service is vital.
 The 6402 continually checks the status of the internet connection and if it detects the network has failed, it uses the mobile network to restore service.

-A USB port on the front of the 6402 router which can be used by an additional 3G/4G Dongle or used as a mass storage device.
-It can also be used to collect a system log, to be taken away and examined later on.
+A USB port on the front of the 6402 router which can be used by a 3G/4G Dongle or used as a mass storage device or other type of dongle.

 A built in data monitor allows data to be monitored and output to a storage device such as a USB Stick attached to the 6402

-Control and management of the 6402 is via a web browser.
-It can also be remote via Telnet, or the local Console using a CLI.
-The 6402 supports SNMP (Simple Network Management Protocol ) sending traps and alarms to a Network Management System.
-TR069 allows an ISP to automatically configure the 6402 using a configuration server.
-In addition the configuration can be uploaded to an TFTP Server and then restored back into the 6402
+Control and management of the 6402 is via a web browser, Telnet CLI, the local Console using a CLI, SNMP and TR-069.
+TR069 allows an ISP to automatically configure the 6402 using a TR069 server.

 |Modbus Cellular Gateway for Smart Industry, Smart Utility, Smart City, and Outdoor applications||IPSec, PPTP, and L2TP VPN support up to 16 concurrent tunnels with max 70Mbps throughput (IPSec)|